North Korean defectors: Japan

 According to a 2020 Waseda University paper, Japanese diplomats and NGOs quietly collaborated with Chinese authorities to fly a number of defectors to Japan.
-China stopped collaborating with Japan on this issue in 2010 after relations deteriorated from the Senkaku/Diaoyu Islands dispute.
+China stopped collaborating with Japan on this issue in 2010 after relations deteriorated from the Senkaku Islands dispute.

-There have been three cases of North Korean defectors who have escaped directly to Japan by boat.
-In January 1987, a stolen boat carrying 13 North Koreans washed ashore in Fukui Port in Fukui Prefecture and then continued to South Korea via Taiwan.
+There have been three cases of North Koreans defecting directly to Japan by boat.
+In January 1987, a stolen boat carrying 13 North Koreans washed ashore at Fukui Port in Fukui Prefecture, and then continued to South Korea via Taiwan.
 In June 2007, after a six-day boat ride a family of four North Koreans was found by the Japan Coast Guard off the coast of Aomori Prefecture.
 They later settled in South Korea.
 In September 2011, the Japan Coast Guard found a wooden boat containing nine people, three men, three women and three boys.
 The group had been sailing for five days towards South Korea but had drifted towards the Noto Peninsula and thought they had arrived in South Korea.
 They were found in good health.

 Japan resettled about 140 ethnic Koreans who managed to return to Japan after initially immigrating to North Korea under the 1959–1984 mass "repatriation" project of ethnic Koreans from Japan.
 This supposed humanitarian project, supported by Chongryon and conducted by the Japanese and North Korean Red Crosses, had involved the resettlement of around 90,000 volunteers (mostly from South Korea) in North Korea, which Chongryon hailed as a "paradise on earth".
 Some of the Koreans who were repatriated, including Kim Hyon-hui, a student of Yaeko Taguchi, revealed evidence about the whereabouts of Japanese citizens who had been kidnapped by North Korea.

 Laos

 Public Radio International reported in 2011 that Laos, along with Vietnam and Myanmar, were largely unsympathetic to North Korean refugees.
-In 2013 nine defectors were arrested and sent back to North Korea causing international outrage partially because one of the defectors is the son of a Japanese abductee.
+In 2013, nine defectors were arrested and sent back to North Korea.
+This caused international outrage partially because one of the defectors is the son of a Japanese abductee.

 Mongolia

-A much shorter route than the standard China-Laos-Thailand route is straight to Mongolia, whose government tries to maintain good relations with both North and South Korea but is sympathetic to North Korean refugees.
+A much shorter route than the standard China-Laos-Thailand route is straight to Mongolia, whose government tries to maintain good relations with both North and South Korea, but is sympathetic to northern refugees.
 North Korean refugees who are caught in Mongolia are sent to South Korea, effectively granting them a free air ticket.
 However, using this route requires navigating the unforgiving terrain of the Gobi Desert.
 Also, tighter border control with China has made this route less common.